Par For Cinderella Excerpt

 Swallowed again, but her dry throat persisted.

 The boater was drop-dead gorgeous.
-Light-brown hair with sun-blond streaks, long enough to thread fingers through along his collar, and chocolate-brown eyes that trapped and held you, like puppy-dog-cuddlable brown one minute and sensuous, you’re-not-safe-from-me hazelish the next.
+Light-brown hair with sun-blond streaks, long enough to thread fingers through along his collar.
+Add to that chocolate-brown eyes that trapped and held you, like puppy-dog-cuddlable brown one minute and a sensuous you’re-not-safe-with-me hazel-ish the next.

 Like now.